 Gold ETFs

-You can also invest in gold ETFs.
+You can also invest in gold ETF.
 These are exchange-traded funds that are backed by physical gold.
 Gold ETFs allow you to invest in gold without having to physically own and store it.
 Depending on your own investing strategy, you can buy gold as a hedge against inflation or market volatility.

 Why choose ETFs